-How to prevent damp and condensation using you're heating!
+How to prevent damp and condensation using your heating!

 A Great British castle is what we want and we want it to be secure and warm when required.
 This is probably why heating is so important to our regular customers and prospective ones.
 Mr Central Heating is like the fifth emergency service and we want to make sure you get the best deal on central heating in the UK.

-Looking after your investment whatever type of property is essential and although your central heating might not be on the first list of priorities it can add value, provided you with hot water, heating and maintain the general condition of your house.
+Looking after your investment whatever type of property is essential and although your central heating system might not be on the first list of priorities it can add value, provide you with hot water, heating and maintain the general condition of your house.

 The weather in the UK maybe not extreme but it is cold and wet rather than what other northern regions experience of cold and dry.
 There is no place like home and feeling cold in your castle is made even worse by rain on the outside and damp on the inside.

 Condensation which can actually be really problematic and have health effects.
 It is caused by excessive moisture and differing temperatures between the outside and in.

 Mould needs good humidity to thrive and storing open containers of fluids in rooms with heating on will cause higher then normal moisture from evaporation.
 Black mould growth and mould problems are something that is found in excessively damp homes and needs to be eradicated for the occupants to remain healthy.
 We all use the radiators on wet days to dry the washing, but this is a sure fire way of raising the humidity levels.
 If you have a tumble dryer then you'll most likely be aware of the effects of excess moisture since the heat and water vapour generated from the machine can be high.
 Even washing machines can generate water vapour and humid air.